dnsimple/dnsimple-support/content/articles/github-sync.markdown

 1. Once the feature is enabled, go to your Account page and click on the Sync tab.
 2. Connect to your Github account.
 We request access to read and write both public and private repositories, but you will select the repository to synchronize with.
 3. Once you've authorized DNSimple you will be prompted to select a repository to synchronize from.
 Select the repository with the /zones directory as described above.
-4. If the connection is successful then all domains which have JSON files in the `zones` directory will be synchronized to your DNSimple account. **NOTE: if you specify a zone for a domain already in your account then that domain's records will be overwritten by the data from your Github repository.** Any zone not in your DNSimple account will be added.
+4. If the connection is successful then all domains which have JSON files in the `zones` directory will be synchronized to your DNSimple account. <warning>if you specify a zone for a domain already in your account then that domain's records will be overwritten by the data from your Github repository.</warning> Any zone not in your DNSimple account will be added.
 5. Now whenever you push to the Github repository your zone data will automatically be updated in DNSimple and deployed to our authoritative name servers.

 ## Unlinking